pranjaliyadav44/E-COMMERCE_salesData-Analytics/README.md

 🔹 Predictive Use:

-Geographical patterns help predict future demand by region, aiding distribution and marketing plans.
+Geographical patterns help predict future demand by region, aiding distribution and marketing plans

-Example Prediction:

-> If Karnataka and Maharashtra are top performers, next season’s campaigns or logistics should focus there.

 Power BI Feature Used: